Linuxfabrik/monitoring-plugins/check-plugins/psi-cpu/README.md

                         Supports Nagios ranges.
 Example: `80` alerts where work waits for a CPU 80 percent of the time.
 Default:
                         80
+  --critical-avg10 CRIT_AVG10
+                        CRIT threshold for the CPU pressure, in percent of wall clock time, measured over the last ten seconds.
+                        Catches a burst that the one minute average smooths away, at the price of alerting on a stall that is over before anybody looks.
+Supports Nagios ranges.
+Example:
-  --no-perfdata         Suppress the performance data section from the output.
+                        `90` alerts where work waited for a CPU for nine of the last ten seconds.
+Default: no critical threshold --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is